Wharf borer: Temperature- and relative humidity-dependent development

 Temperature influences the development of eggs, and eggs only develop within the range of 20–30 °C. The upper temperature limit for eggs to hatch is around 30–35 °C. This may explain the absence of the wharf borer in tropical climates.
 Relative humidity also influences egg development, with the lower threshold being 20–40%.
 Females lay eggs at temperatures that are suitable for egg development.
 Temperature is the critical factor that influences the development of the larva and the pupa.
 Relative humidity and photoperiods do not adversely affect development.
-It is important to note that winter does not induce the larvae to pupate.
+Winter does not induce the larvae to pupate.
 Lower temperatures increase the time for the larvae to attain the required head capsule size for pupation by a reduced metabolic rate.
 Adults emerge from the pupal stage at almost all relative humidities.
 This indicates that the pupal stage is more resistant to desiccation than eggs because, as eggs do not develop at relative humidities lower than 20%.
 Pupae are reported not to develop below 10 °C, or above 30 °C. At higher temperatures, adult longevity is reduced by a large margin.
 This is because insect activity increases, and therefore speeds up usage of stored energy reserves.
 Lower relative humidity also decreases longevity due to increased desiccation, especially with non-feeding adults and those without an external water supply.